Data law

 Law is a system of rules put forth by the government.
 It includes the federal and state constitutions, statutes that are created through the legislative process, regulations but forth through the regulatory process, and decisions by judges (precedent) that interpret the laws.

-See my articles on law and rules (links at bottom).
+I have other articles just on Law and Rules (links at bottom).

-Cyberlaw is the area of law dealing with digital things, computers, data, networks.
+Cyberlaw is the area of law dealing with digital things, computers, data, networks, the internet.
+It encompasses data law.

 There are two analogies I use to visualize cyberlaw with respect to other areas of law: